groue/GRMustache/guides/sample_code/number_formatting.md

     if ([invocation.returnValue isKindOfClass:[NSNumberFormatter class]])
     {
         /**
          If it is a NSNumberFormatter, enqueue it in templateNumberFormatterStack.
          */
         [self.templateNumberFormatterStack addObject:invocation.returnValue];
     }
     else if (self.templateNumberFormatterStack.count > 0 && [invocation.returnValue isKindOfClass:[NSNumber class]])
     {
         /**
          If it is a NSNumber, and if our templateNumberFormatterStack is not empty, use the top NSNumberFormatter to format the number.

-         The invocation's returnValue can be set: this is the object that will be rendered.
+         Set the invocation's returnValue: this is the object that will be rendered.
          */
         NSNumberFormatter *numberFormatter = self.templateNumberFormatterStack.lastObject;
+        NSNumber *number = invocation.returnValue;
-        invocation.returnValue = [numberFormatter stringFromNumber:(NSNumber *)invocation.returnValue];
+        invocation.returnValue = [numberFormatter stringFromNumber:number];
     }
 }